civo/docs/content/docs/overview/regions.md

 | GPU Compute                 |  ✓  |
 | Volumes                     |  ✓  |

-For more information on our Partnership with Deepgreen, please visit our [Deep Green article](https://www.civo.com/blog/greener-cloud-computing-deep-green).
+For more information on our Partnership with Deep Green, please visit our [Deep Green article](https://www.civo.com/blog/greener-cloud-computing-deep-green).